 My current home state’s flag.
 I feel like Maryland’s flag is either a “love it” or “hate it” kind of flag.
 While the NAVA poll I just mentioned ranked it fourth, I’ve seen at least one state flag ranking that placed Maryland’s flag dead last.
 The first time I saw Maryland’s flag, I was immediately in love.
 The more I learned about it’s connection to Lord Baltimore, the more my love grew.
 It’s another one of the flags that “just works” for reasons I can’t really say.
 However, it is not my favorite flag.
 (See an in depth post on the Maryland flag here).

 If you know someone from South Carolina, or even someone who vacations there, you’ve probably seen this design on everything from shirts to beer koozies.
 While I have lamented over the use of trees on previous flags, this design is different.
-I don’t want to get too much into the iconography of this flag as I will probably do a separate post on it, but the palmetto tree played a huge role in the survival of South Carolina (and even the U.S.) during the Revolutionary War.
+I don’t want to get too much into the iconography of this flag as I will probably do a separate post on it, but the palmetto tree played a huge roll in the survival of South Carolina (and even the U.S.) during the Revolutionary War.
 To me, it is a beautifully designed flag with plenty of historical significance that S.C. should be extremely proud of.
 (See an in depth post on the South Carolina flag here).

 What do you think of my ranking?
 Leave a comment to let me know!